School Board Policy 527 -

 The policy of this school district is to allow the limited use and parking of motor vehicles by students in school district locations.
 The position of the school district is that a fair and equitable district-wide student motor vehicle policy will contribute to the quality of the students’ educational experience.
 This policy applies to all students in the school district.

-"Contraband" means any unauthorized item, possession of which is prohibited by school district policy and/or law.
-It includes, but is not limited, to weapons and "look-alikes", alcoholic beverages, controlled substances and "look-alikes", overdue books and other materials belonging to the school district, and stolen property.
+A. "Contraband" means any unauthorized item, possession of which is prohibited by school district policy and/or law.
+It includes, but is not limited to, weapons and "look-alikes", alcoholic beverages, controlled substances and "look-alikes", and other materials belonging to the school district, and stolen property.

 IV.
 Student Use of Motor Vehicles in School District Locations